Lauren Speed-Hamilton Shows Off Her Hourglass Figure In Stunning Ballgown: ‘The Best Is Yet To Come’

-Love Is Blind star Lauren Speed-Hamilton posted a stunning new photo to Instagram as she posed in ballgown.
+Love Is Blind star Lauren Speed-Hamilton posted a stunning new photo to Instagram as she posed in a ballgown.

 The 27-year-old reality star — who met and married her husband Cameron Hamilton on the Netflix dating experiment — shared a jaw-dropping pic that shows her posing in a form-fitting, black sequin ballgown that shows off her incredible hourglass figure.